 Heat pump water heaters are sometimes called “hybrid” water heaters because, during periods of high hot water use, they can switch to standard electric resistance heat automatically.
 You can use your unit’s control panel to set the water heater to various settings, including hybrid mode.
 If you don’t want it to switch over automatically, simply set it to the regular heat pump mode.

 Many control panels have multiple settings and modes to maximize energy savings.
-If both of your kids are showering at the same time in different bathrooms while you’re running the dishwasher, you can switch it to “High-demand” or “Hybrid” mode to get adequate hot water.
-Hybrid mode is the most energy efficient mode for daily use.
+If both of your kids are showering at the same time in different bathrooms while you’re running the dishwasher, for instance, you can switch it to “high-demand” or “hybrid” mode to get adequate hot water.
+Hybrid mode is the most energy-efficient mode for daily use.

 How much will a heat pump water heater save you?

-How much will a heat pump water heater cost me?
+How much will a heat pump water heater cost you?

 Like most things that operate more efficiently and save you money, a heat pump water heater costs quite a bit more than a traditional electric water heater.
-At Lowes, a 50-gallon heat pump water heater goes for around $1,100, while its older, conventional cousin can be purchased for closer to $300.
+As of publishing, at Lowe’s, a 50-gallon heat pump water heater goes for around $1,950, while the older, conventional electric water heater is closer to $560.

-It’s recommended you have a professional install your heat pump water heater to maximize its energy efficiency.
-According to HomeAdvisor, the average water heater installation cost is around $700 to $900.
-When choosing a qualified professional to install your water heater remember to:
+It’s recommended to have a professional install your heat pump water heater to maximize its energy efficiency (installation might cost anywhere from $150 to $800 more).
+When choosing a qualified professional to install your water heater, remember to:

-Make sure they get necessary permits and know about local building codes
+- Make sure the installer knows about local building codes and permitting